The Blackshale Suspension Bridge Hike (via Black Prince) in Kananaskis

 For those seeking a quicker hike, there’s a much shorter but steeper option.
 You can park along the road and follow the Blackshale Suspension Bridge trail on AllTrails, which is just 1 km out-and-back.

-Is the Hike Difficult??
+Is the Hike Difficult?

 Both trail options are easy; however, though the shorter route is a bit steeper.
 The trail via Black Prince is more of a gentle climb, and much more interesting in our opinion.
+It's one of the best 'easy' Kananaskis hikes.

 What is the Elevation Gain on the Trail?